 - Major depressive disorder (MDD) – May occur concurrently with BN; can display significant weight fluctuations and dissatisfaction with body image.

-- Hyperemesis gravidarum – A rare complication of pregnancy with intractable nausea and vomiting during the first trimester; look for elevated human chorionic gonadotropin (beta-hCG) levels, low thyroid-stimulating hormone (TSH), and elevated T4.
+- Hyperemesis gravidarum – A rare complication of pregnancy with intractable nausea and vomiting during the first trimester; look for elevated human chorionic gonadotropin (beta-hCG) levels, low thyrotropin, and elevated T4.

 - Androgenic alopecia (male or female pattern)